ivop/romdos/README.md

+### Atari 8-bit ROMDOS Archive

-Archive of Atari 8-bit ROMDOS/RDOS related ROMs and boot disks, including disassembly and other experiments.
+Archive of Atari 8-bit ROMDOS/RDOS related ROMs and boot disks, including disassembly and new experiments.

 ---